daangn/autopprof/README.md

 Once you start the autopprof, the autopprof process will periodically check the CPU and memory utilization of the Go applications.
-If the utilization crosses the specified threshold levels for each type of resource, it will automatically profile the application (heap or cpu) and report the profiling results to the specific reporter (e.g. Slack).
+If the resource utilization crosses the specified threshold for each type of resource, it will automatically profile the application (heap or cpu) and report the profiling results to the specific reporter (e.g. Slack).